trufflesecurity/trufflehog/README.md

 ## Pre-commit Hook

-Trufflehog can be used in a pre-commit hook to prevent credentials from leaking before they ever leave your computer.
+TruffleHog can be used in a pre-commit hook to prevent credentials from leaking before they ever leave your computer.

 **Key Usage Note:**

-- **For optimal hook efficacy, execute `git add` followed by `git commit` separately.** This ensures Trufflehog analyzes all intended changes.
+- **For optimal hook efficacy, execute `git add` followed by `git commit` separately.** This ensures TruffleHog analyzes all intended changes.
 - **Avoid using `git commit -am`, as it might bypass pre-commit hook execution for unstaged modifications.**

 An example `.pre-commit-config.yaml` is provided (see [pre-commit.com](https://pre-commit.com/) for installation).